-Contact details for at least three scientific peers outside of Washington State who are qualified to provide an independent and knowledgeable review of your project.
-Suggested reviewers cannot be beneficiaries of the proposed project; colleagues the investigators have worked with in the last three years as project co-investigators; or former mentors, advisors or students of investigators.
-Proposals should be written so that reviewers who are not familiar with conditions in Washington State can understand the context and relevance of the proposed project. nly investigators who submit preliminary proposals are eligible to submit full proposals.
+Only investigators who submit preliminary proposals are eligible to submit full proposals.
 Full proposals must be submitted electronically through the WSG eSeaGrant system by 5:00 p.m.
-PST on May 22, 2019.
+Pacific Time on Thursday, May 20, 2021.
 Full proposals received after the deadline will not be considered; the system will shut down automatically and lock out further submissions.